 Tenants are demanding (and some local governments are incentivizing) that leased premises be built-out in alignment with green building standards, even if the building they are in is not certified as sustainable.

-The same is true of commercial interiors investments that is true for new developments: the real estate strategy should reflect the values of the organization.
+And just like new developments, the real estate strategy for a commercial interiors project should reflect the values of the organization.
 Commercial tenants should take steps to establish the link between values and design strategies, such as:

 - Define business values and articulate how those values should be expressed in the space.